 Let’s talk about pacifiers!
 If your child uses a pacifier, you may have a love/hate relationship with it.
 You love that it helps to soothe your little one but you hate the idea that one day you will have to take it away.
-We get asked so many questions about pacifiers, so here are the answers to our most frequently asked questions.
+At Speech Sisters, we get asked so many questions about pacifiers, so here are the answers to our most frequently asked questions.

 DO PACIFIERS AFFECT SPEECH DEVELOPMENT?